This topic describes how to push your R app to Cloud Foundry and how to configure your R app to use the R buildpack.

 vendor_r so as not to conflict with vendor directories of other languages, such as python.

 r.yml, provide the names of your vendored packages in the

 --- packages: - packages: - name: stringr - name: jsonlite

 cf push uploads your vendored dependencies.
 The buildpack installs them directly from the

 ├── r.yml ├── simple-app.r └── vendor_r └── src └── contrib ├── PACKAGES ├── PACKAGES.gz ├── jsonlite_1.5.tar.gz └── stringr_1.3.1.tar.gz

 For more information about using buildpacks in disconnected environments, see Disconnected environments.

 If you need to use a proxy to download dependencies during staging, you can set

 https_proxy environment variables.
-For more information, see the Proxy Usage Documentation.
+For more information, see Using a Proxy.